canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 - The `HealthDataService` in `health-data/services/health_data_service.dart` uses HTTP calls to the backend
 - A third service, `HealthDataSyncService`, attempts to bridge between device data and backend API

+**Execution Plan:**

-**Suggestion:** Consolidate the health data implementation into a single directory structure and ensure consistent naming and integration patterns.
+1. Consolidate all health data services under a single directory structure
+2. Refactor `HealthDataSyncService` to properly integrate device and API services:
+   - Move to `health_data/infrastructure/services/health_data_sync_service.dart`
+   - Inject dependencies rather than creating instances
+   - Add proper error handling and logging
+3. Create a facade service that provides a unified API for health data operations
+4. Add comprehensive tests for all health data services
+5. Document the health data integration architecture in `docs/bounded-contexts/03-health-data/`

 ## 3. State Management Discrepancies